hshadman/2d_conformational_landscape_map/code_input_output.md

 ### Input Parameters:<br>

 **protein_label** : **_string_**<br>
-&ensp;&ensp;A string to identify the protein points on the scatter plot.
+&ensp;&ensp;A string to label the protein points on the scatter plot.
 **provided_color** : **_string, optional_**<br>
 &ensp;&ensp;The color of the provided protein/polymer points.
 Default magenta.